 This article will show you how to make a door from scratch.
 We also include the anatomy of a door and door alternatives.

-- Measure the opening for the new door.
+- Measure the door opening and cut the necessary components for the custom door.

 Is It Cheaper to Make Your Own Door?